 "We've seen a real tipping point in the public consciousness around this topic in the last year," Victoria Buchanan, strategic researcher at The Future Laboratory, says.
 The Blue Planet documentary on plastic pollution in the oceans really showed the scale of the issue and highlighted the fact that we've passed the point of raising awareness and symbolic actions; now it’s time for solutions that can be scaled quickly.

 These solutions are starting to come through, however.
-Earlier this year, the UK put into place the prohibition of the use of pesky plastic microbeads that were hiding out in scrubs and toothpastes.
+The UK has put into place the prohibition of the use of pesky plastic microbeads that were hiding out in scrubs and toothpastes.
 This was followed by government consultations on the possible ban of single-use plastic items such as cotton buds and wet wipes.

 The beauty industry has also started to take initiative.
 Garnier is working with TerraCycle to make it easier to recycle its packaging, as is Origins, which recycles empties from any brand.
-Then you have brands like Aveda and Soaper Duper, which are taking the charge with using post-consumer recycled plastics in its packaging.
-Not to mention the chic packaging that's designed to be recyclable and reusable from Herbivore Botanicals, Tata Harper and Neal's Yard Remedies.
+Then you have brands like Aveda, which is taking the charge with using post-consumer recycled plastics in its packaging.
+Not to mention the chic packaging that's designed to be recyclable and reusable from Herbivore Botanicals and Tata Harper.
 Progress is coming.